Applied Criminology

 Course content

-- Prepare for a career in policing, forensic psychology or security
+• Prepare for a career in policing, security or research

 Can you eliminate the impossible to find the truth, however improbable?
 Whether you’re pursuing a career as a consulting detective or a more conventional route into the world of criminology, Applied Criminology at Winchester equips you with the skills and knowledge to enter your chosen profession.

 In core modules including Applied Criminology and Applied Criminological Research you consider and discuss the impact of criminology on a range of professions – which can be as wide-ranging as counter-terrorism, criminal and social justice issues, and global security.
-Optional modules such as Foundations of Forensic Psychology Practice, Cybercrime and Cybersecurity, and The Criminal Justice System and the Legal Framework provide you with opportunities to develop your particular specialist interests.
+Optional modules such as Cybercrime and Cybersecurity, Investigative Leadership and Management in Policing, or Organised Crime, Security and Human Right in a Global World provide you with opportunities to develop your particular specialist interests.
 You complete a professionally focused extended research project on a relevant topic, which can be informed by your work placement.
 Part-time students who are employed in a relevant profession can complete a work-based learning module.

-The Applied Criminology MSc equips you to pursue a career in policing, forensic psychology, or security.
+The Applied Criminology MSc equips you to pursue a career in criminology related professions, probation, policing, security, research and Academia.

 Qualification, course duration and attendance options